Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 Like with many fan stories, the author of Origins uses music from other games as placeholders to hopefully set the tone of certain events.

-- The Final Boss of Another Path uses “I'm Here”, the theme song of Sonic Frontiers, a song fitting for fighting the god of death Thanaton for a few reasons.
-One, it's a kickass rock ballad fit for fighting a literal god, and two, the lyrics are surprisingly appropriate for the story and Cain's situation as he, like Crono and Serge before him, fights to Screw Destiny and save himself and his friends from their undeserved fate.
+- The True Final Battle with Lavos uses “I'm Here: Revisited” the theme song of Sonic Frontiers, a song fitting for fighting Lavos for the final time for a few reasons.
+One, it's a kickass rock ballad fit for fighting a literal eldritch alien beast, and two, the lyrics are surprisingly appropriate for the story and Cain's situation as he, alongside Crono and Serge, fight to Screw Destiny and save themselves and their friends from their undeserved fate.

 ”Leave the life you knew before…